andrewgbliss/leetcode/README.md

 # Hashmap

+A hashmap can be useful to store a key value pair for easy lookup.
 Can cache results of an algorithm for later use.
 So it doesn't have to recalculate the result.

 # Divide and conquer